LMorales41/hangman-react/README.md

 ## Checkpoint 3

-Your first trivia question is working, so the chatbot tells the user when they’ve answered the first question correctly and asks them a second question.
+Come up with your own trivia question, and get it working with the chatbot!
+When done, your chatbot should ask the first question, tells the user if they got it right, then ask them a second question.

 ## Checkpoint 4